 What happens if I keep driving with a radiator leak?

 Driving with a radiator leak is a gamble that gets more dangerous over time.
 As coolant leaks out, the system loses its ability to keep the engine at the right temperature.
 The engine runs progressively hotter until it overheats.
-A severely overheated engine can suffer warped cylinder heads ($1,000 to $2,000+ to repair), a blown head gasket ($1,500 to $3,000+), or a cracked engine block (often $3,000 to $7,000+ or a total loss).
-A $200 to $500 radiator repair is cheap insurance against these outcomes.
+A severely overheated engine can suffer warped cylinder heads, a blown head gasket, or a cracked engine block — repairs that can cost many times more than the radiator fix, or even total the vehicle.
+A radiator repair is cheap insurance against these outcomes.
 If you notice a leak, get it fixed promptly — do not wait until the temperature gauge enters the red zone.
+Call AutoBlast at (856) 546-8880.

 Can I mix different colors of coolant?